 How to Apply

-Send your resume to the Membership Chair at Todd Chapman <TChapman@ecorpconsulting.com>.
+Send your resume to AIFRB Membership Chair Todd Chapman at TChapman@ecorpconsulting.com

 The application should include colleges and universities attended, degrees and major and minor fields of study, descriptions of experience, list of publications, professional achievements in science and pubic affairs.